Joseph M Juran: Quality Management Thinker

-Dr Joseph M Juran is a charismatic figure, acknowledged world-wide for his extensive contribution to quality management.
-While often referred to as one of the leading figures of total quality management, much of Juran's work actually preceded the total quality concept.
+Dr Joseph M Juran (1904-2008) was a charismatic figure, acknowledged worldwide for his extensive contribution to quality management.
+While often referred to as one of the leading figures of total quality management, much of Juran’s work actually preceded the total quality concept.
 He became a legend in his own time, and has been instrumental in shaping many of our current ideas about quality.
-Recognised as one of the architects of the quality movement in Japan, his influence on manufacturing throughout the world has been substantial.
+He is recognised, along with Deming, as greatly accelerating the development of the quality movement in Japan.
+His influence on manufacturing throughout the world has been substantial.

 Life and career

 Juran was born in a small village in Romania in 1904.
 He was the third of four children and lived in poverty for much of his childhood.
 His father left the family in 1909 to find work in America and some three years later there was enough money for the rest of the family to join him in Minnesota.

 Juran excelled at school and his affinity for mathematics and science meant that he soon advanced the equivalent of three year grades.
 He enrolled at the University of Minnesota in 1920 and became the first member of his family to enter higher education.
 By 1924 he had earned himself a B.S. in Electrical Engineering and in 1936 a J.D. in Law at Loyola University.
 During his career, Juran produced many leading international handbooks, training courses and training books that have all been widely received and have collectively been translated into 16 languages.
 He was awarded more than 40 honorary doctorates, honorary memberships, medals and plaques around the world.
 For his work on quality in Japan he was awarded the Second Order of the Sacred Treasure for 'the development of quality control in Japan and the facilitation of US and Japanese friendship', and in the US he was awarded the National Medal of Technology.